 About Michelle Dougherty

-Michelle Dougherty is an art director at Imaginary Forces where she worked closely with Kyle Cooper for many years before he left to found Prologue.
+Michelle Dougherty is an Emmy-winning designer and an art director who worked with Imaginary Forces.
+At IF she worked closely with Kyle Cooper for many years.
 “I was a designer, then art director on his team,” says Dougherty.
 “I consider him my mentor.”
 Dougherty studied at the Art Center College of Design, a leading graphic and industrial design college located in Pasadena, California.
 She also teaches a class there called Motion Communication.